omeredemen/some_useful_algorithms/README.md

 This repo is fulled with some code that can be usefull

-g++ histogram.cpp -o app -lsfml-graphics -lsfml-window -lsfml-system
+g++ angle_histogram.cpp -o app -lsfml-graphics -lsfml-window -lsfml-system